ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_variables.rst

 ..
 [4] When created with set_facts's cacheable option, variables have the high precedence in the play,
        but are the same as a host facts precedence when they come from the cache.

-Within any section, redefining a var overrides the previous instance.
+.. note:: Within any section, redefining a var overrides the previous instance.
 If multiple groups have the same variable, the last one loaded wins.
 If you define a variable twice in a play's ``vars:`` section, the second one wins.

 The previous text describes the default config ``hash_behavior=replace``.
 Switch to ``merge`` to overwrite only partially.